Lododar/portal2bringusmenu-PLUS/README.md

 # portal2bringusmenu +
 Portal 2 Bringus Menu with "enhancements" and or optional cool features

+##
-Installation instructions from Bringus Studios' original repo are here: https://youtu.be/w5SQBupsOJc
+Original Installation instructions (game.zip) from Bringus Studios' original repo are here: https://youtu.be/w5SQBupsOJc

+For simpler installation: refer to [PortalNXSideloader](https://github.com/masagrator/PortalNXSideLoader) [(latest)](https://github.com/masagrator/PortalNXSideLoader/releases/latest)

-Features:
+## Features:

 Modded main menu:
 - SUPER-8 teaser put back in the Extra's menu. (has a 20ish fps drop in the train explosion section, optional e1912.cfg file incase you want it to run better)